hubzero/hubzero-cms/README.md

 ### Packages

-Instructions for installing the HUBzero platform from packages can be found at http://hubzero.org/documentation/current/installation.
+Instructions for installing the HUBzero platform from packages can be found at http://help.hubzero.org/documentation/current/installation.

 ## Documentation

-Both user and developer documentation for the CMS can be found at https://hubzero.org/documentation/current.
+Both user and developer documentation for the CMS can be found at https://help.hubzero.org/documentation/current.

 ## Contributing

 HUBzero is an open source project, with code contributions from nuermous groups and organizations.
-If you'd like to contribute, please read the Contribution Guidelines found at https://hubzero.org/about/contributions.
+If you'd like to contribute, please read the Contribution Guidelines found at https://help.hubzero.org/documentation/current/webdevs/index/contributions.

 ## Issues

-Please report any bugs or issues at https://hubzero.org/support.
+Please report any bugs or issues at https://help.hubzero.org/support.

+## Roadmap

+Checkout what is on our development roadmap at https://hubzero.org/roadmap.